phpforce/soap-client/Resources/doc/index.md

     "select Name, SystemModstamp from Account LIMIT 5");
 ```

-This will fetch five accounts from Salesforce and return them as a record
+This will fetch five accounts from Salesforce and return them as a
-iterator.
+`RecordIterator`.
 You can now iterate over the results.
-The account’s `SystemModstamp`
+The account’s
-is returned as a `\DateTime` object.
+`SystemModstamp` is returned as a `\DateTime` object.

 ```
 foreach ($results as $account) {